molcathy/python/60-pytest.md

 ## ??
 * how to build teardown fixtures
 * positive vs negative test cases
+* how to returns values with both:
+    - setup
+    - teardown
 * how to make use of the default parameters value when using mark.parametrize decorators:
     - write a function that takes 2 params, where the 2nd has a default value
     - when creating a test with mark.parametrize there is no way to pass a parameter default value; not specifying the 2nd parameter instead of using param's default value errs